Tag

 CSA

 Matter, a new interoperability standard for smart home gadgets, has already started rolling out to select devices — and more are expected to follow in the coming months.
 In fact, the company recently revealed the new HomePod — which comes with full Matter support.
 Apple is one of the biggest companies on board with the technology, meaning HomeKit devices should soon be compatible with any devices that support Matter.
-In other words, the small HomeKit catalog will much larger once Matter updates are pushed to some of today’s hottest devices.
+In other words, the small HomeKit catalog will grow much larger once Matter updates are pushed to some of today’s hottest devices.
 A variety of Google and Amazon products have already been updated, so keep your eyes peeled as more manufacturers jump on board throughout 2023.

 .